This photo was taken outside Saddam Hussien's Secret Policy Head-Quarters (The Mukhabarat) in Bagdad, Iraq.

 Before starting my Ph.D., I worked as a foreign policy consultant in Iraq, Australia, Jordan, and the US.

-I like woodworking, making ice cream, and stand up comedy.
+I like woodworking, making ice cream, taking my daughter to the zoo and stand-up comedy.

 If my research or my hobbies interest you, please reach out via email!